ralotaibi/PhD_thesis/README.md

 Repository for code from the experiments of my PhD thesis: "Learning Versatile Decision Trees Towards Context-Awareness and Multi-label Classification".

-University of Bristol, Computer Science, Intelligent System Lab.
+University of Bristol, Computer Science, Intelligent Systems Lab.

 # Dependencies